Please enable JavaScript to view this site.

 In order to work with services, you can use the NT service API and monitor the service

-The wait for application wizard
+The wait for application dialog

 start-wait-wizard-application